jkelley-blackboard/groupset_from_merged_courses/README.md

    - Get memberships in groups in set
    - Compare to course roster
    - Delete and Create group members based on roster

+Minimum Privilege and entitlement mapping in the properties file